This post may contain affiliate links. Please read our disclosure policy.

 Boil Eggs

-• Use Instant Pot Hard Boil Egg Method or place eggs in a pot and cover with 1 inch of water.
-Bring to a boil over high heat.
-Once water is boiling, cover with a lid.
-Remove from heat and let sit for 10 minutes.
-Remove eggs with tongs and cool eggs in an ice bath and peel.
+• Use Instant Pot Boiled Eggs or place eggs in a pot and cover with 1 inch of water.
+Bring to a boil over medium-high heat.
+Once the water is boiling, cover with a lid.
+Let the eggs cook, covered, for 9 to 12 minutes, depending on your desired done-ness.

 Making Egg Salad

-• With a knife dice eggs into bite sized pieces.
+• With a knife, food chopper, or mix/chop tool, dice eggs into bite-sized pieces.

-• In a bowl add in diced eggs and half of mayonnaise, dill relish, mustard, salt and pepper to taste.
+• In a bowl, add diced eggs and half of the mayonnaise, dill relish, mustard, salt, and pepper to taste.
 Stir until combined.
 Add in additional mayonnaise until you have your desired consistency.

 • Serve on a bed of lettuce, on bread as a sandwich or with crackers.